seqscope/NovaScope-exemplary-downstream-analysis/docs/analysis/hex_idx/job_config.md

 # Mandatory Fields
 #=========================
 # input files
-transcripts=/path/to/the/transcripts/file                           ## path to the FICTURE-compatible SGE file, whose naming convention in NovaScope is *.transcripts.tsv.gz feature_clean=/path/to/the/clean/feature/file                       ## NovaScope name convention is *.feature.clean.tsv.gz major_axis=<X_or_Y>                                                 ## Generally, we defined the one with greater length as the major axis.
-Options: "X", "Y".
+transcripts=/path/to/the/transcripts/file                           ## Path to the FICTURE-compatible SGE file, whose naming convention in NovaScope is *.transcripts.tsv.gz. feature_clean=/path/to/the/clean/feature/file                       ## NovaScope name convention is *.feature.clean.tsv.gz major_axis=<X_or_Y>                                                 ## Typically, we identify the major axis as the one with the greater length.
+The options are "X" and "Y".
+For instance, in the minimal test run dataset, the major axis is Y, whereas it is X in the shallow liver dataset. hexagon_sge_dir=/path/to/the/hexagon/indexed/sge/directory          ## The SGE that segmented pixels into hexagonal units in the 10x genome format.

 ## Input/Output
 output_dir=/path/to/the/output/directory/                           ## Directory for output files: LDA results saved in ${output_dir}/LDA, and Seurat results in ${output_dir}/Seurat."